pSJLq/ShinyLuck-predictions/HOW-IT-WORKS.md

 What still requires trust, stated plainly: the curator picks the sources when creating a market (they are visible on-chain **before** you bet), and for login-gated data our oracle is the single reader.
-Both are the same trade-offs Prophecy and every other X-data market makes — we just label them.

 ---